Kate LaForge

 Health Equity

 Health is largely shaped outside the hospital.
-My research examines how poverty, stigma, and policy design determine who gets care and who doesn't across suicide prevention, opioid policy, and social needs in primary care.
+My research examines how poverty, stigma, and policy design shape care and access in mental health services and crisis care.